3 Reasons to See an Allergist Today

 Allergies are a defense mechanism in which the immune system mistakes a harmless substance, such as pollen or animal dander, for something harmful.
 When this happens, the body reacts to the foreign substance by releasing histamine and other chemicals that cause symptoms like sneezing, itchiness of the skin or sinuses, watery eyes, and a runny nose.

-Each year, more than 100 million Americans suffer from allergies, and it has become the sixth leading cause of chronic illness.
+Each year, more than 100 million Americans suffer from allergies, and nearly 1 in 3 U.S. adults have seasonal allergies, eczema, or food allergies.
 Since there are so many forms of allergic reactions, it is important to understand what is causing these reactions, as not knowing can lead to serious health consequences.

 3 Reasons to See an Allergist